-The Annapurna Base Camp trek map covers one of Nepal’s most visually diverse trekking routes — an 84km return journey from Nayapul (1,070m) through traditional Gurung villages, dense rhododendron forest, and the narrowing Modi Khola gorge to the Annapurna Sanctuary at 4,130m.
+The Annapurna Base Camp trek map covers one of Nepal’s most visually diverse trekking routes — approximately 70-75km round trip from Ghandruk (1,940m) through traditional Gurung villages, dense rhododendron forest, and the narrowing Modi Khola gorge to the Annapurna Sanctuary at 4,130m.
 The route follows a single main trail with clear signage throughout — no technical navigation, no confusing junctions that require map-reading skill.
-Furthermore, understanding the route geography before you go — the key sections, the villages, where the gorge narrows and opens, and where the sanctuary reveals itself — makes every day more meaningful on the ground.
-Consequently, this guide walks the full route in geographic detail, covering every section from Nayapul to base camp and back.
+Understanding the route geography before you go — the key sections, the villages, where the gorge narrows and opens, and where the sanctuary reveals itself — makes every day more meaningful on the ground.
+This guide walks the full route in geographic detail, covering every section from Ghandruk to base camp and back.

 What’s Inside This Guide